 Guided by the questions that follow, the course will end by addressing the future of imaging.
 What will a camera/display look like in coming years?
 How will the next billion cameras change social culture?
 How can we augment the camera to support best “image search?”
 How will portable health diagnostics impact health care?
 Will we live mostly in virtual/augmented reality?
 How will ultra-high-speed/resolution imaging change us?
 How can we improve “trust” in imaging?
 Can we print anything?
 What are the opportunities in pervasive recording?
 What features will be in Photoshop in coming years?
 What is the future of moviemaking, news reporting, or sports viewing?
 These questions will shape the future of imaging products and services.

 There will be a reception and dinner for faculty and participants on Monday evening.
-On Tuesday and Wednesday evenings, there will be networking opportunities with the Boston area imaging community.
+On Wednesday evening, there will be a networking event with the Boston-area imaging community.

 PROJECT MANAGER, U.S. NAVY

 "A lot of the concepts were used immediately to start interactions with my team."

 VICE PRESIDENT FOR RESEARCH AND DEVELOPMENT, NEXTERRA FOUNDATION

 "The instructors seemed to have a goal of exposing the class to the spirit of innovation in which they perform their research at MIT, and the interactions really seemed driven by that goal.
 It was good."

 "The course was very enlightening and stretched my imagination alot."